koka-lang/libmprompt/README.md

   `libmpromptx` is the C++ compiled variant that integrates exception handling where exceptions are propagated correctly through the gstacks.

-- `libmphandler`: a small example library that uses `libmprompt` to implement efficient algebraic effect handlers in C (with a similar interface as [libhandler]).
+- `libmpeff`: a small example library that uses `libmprompt` to implement efficient algebraic effect handlers in C (with a similar interface as [libhandler]).

 Particular aspects:n